ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 ##The LED State Characteristic

-``BLE_API`` offers C++ abstractions for entities involved in the definition of services.
-A ``GattService`` object is composed of one or more ``GattCharacteristics`` (representing state variables exposed by the service).
-Every ``GattCharacteristic``, in turn, implicitly contains at least a ``GattAttribute`` to hold the value; it may be embellished with further ``GattAttributes`` if needed, but that is uncommon.
+``BLE_API`` offers C++ abstractions for entities involved in service definition.
+A ``GattService`` class contains one or more ``GattCharacteristics``.
+The ``GattCharacteristics`` represents state variables exposed by the service.
+Every ``GattCharacteristic`` implicitly contains at least one ``GattAttribute`` to hold the value.
+It may be have more than one``GattAttribute``, but that is uncommon.

-The application, therefore, needs to set up one or more ``GattCharacteristics`` and compose them into a ``GattService``.
-There could be more than one services.
+So the application needs to set up one or more ``GattCharacteristics`` and compose them into a ``GattService``.
+There could be more than one service.

-In C++, class objects are instantiated when variables are defined in some scope, or when they’re allocated dynamically using new().
-We usually avoid dynamic allocation, but in all cases one needs to take care of scope and aliveness of variables.

-The LED-state characteristic can be defined wherever memory allocations remain persistent throughout the application’s lifetime, for example the ``main()`` function.
+In C++, class objects are instantiated when variables are defined in some scope, or when they’re allocated dynamically using ``new()``.
+We usually avoid dynamic allocation, but in all cases we need to take care of scope and aliveness of variables.
+We can define the button state characteristic wherever memory allocations remain persistent throughout the application’s lifetime, for example ``main()``.

-The code only looks complicated; it is essentially a simple use of C++ templates to instantiate a write-only characteristic encapsulating a boolean state.
+The code only looks complicated; it is in reality a simple use of C++ templates to instantiate a write-only characteristic encapsulating a boolean state.
 The constructor for ``ledState`` takes in the UUID and a pointer to the initial value of the characteristic:

 ```c